lingrino/infra-personal/packer/README.md

 ## Building

-Images are built in CI on changes in master and every Monday morning.
+Images are built in CI on changes in main and every Monday morning.
 I don't share images across accounts because I use [cami](https://github.com/lingrino/cami) which removes images that are not used in the account.

 Build images with the following commands